 An S corp is a small business entity that is treated as a regular corporation, except for special treatment under tax law.
 Learn more in this Business Tip.

 Thursday’s session closed out marginally lower.
 Brands such as AT&T, Alcoa, Verizon, and Wal-Mart traded down amid the release of less-than-stellar economic data.

 The average yearly cost for long-term care is $74,820.
 Maybe it is time to review your long-term care insurance policy.
 Read more in this Insurance Tip.

-Thursday’s session closed out in red territory.
-Merck, Disney, and Boeing led the Dow’s descent.
-Brands took a breather amid a variety of economic news.
+Indices closed in well into the red zone on Wednesday.
+Boeing, Bank of America, Caterpillar, and General Electric led the Dow’s descent.
+Stocks traded lower amid a variety of economic news.

 When you do your taxes do you fall short of itemizing your deductions?
 You may benefit from using the “bunching” strategy.
 Learn more in this week’s Tax Tip.

 Indices ended in red territory on Tuesday.
 Brands such as Caterpillar, Hewlett-Packard, and Microsoft traded lower.
 Early market momentum faded toward the end of the session.

 Ted Parrish appeared on Fox Business discussing the kinds of dividend stocks investors should seek despite rising taxes.
 Watch the Interview

 Sending your kids to college?
 Save early and save often.
 Tuition and fees increased an average of 4.8% from last year.
 Read all about it in this week’s Financial Tip.

 Indices ended mixed on Monday.
 The Dow and Nasdaq closed fractionally in the red.
 The S&P 500 ended marginally in the green.
 Brands such as AT&T, Cisco, and United Technologies posted gains as bargain hunters emerged following last week’s sell-off.